Cologler/ccoop/README.md

 ### For Developers

-- Install scoop in editable mode;
+- Install Ccoop in editable mode;